What is Inulin?

 Inulin is a carbohydrate that occurs naturally in a number of vegetables and fruits, including bananas, onions, wheat and asparagus.
 The inulin that is both added to foods and used as a medicine is most likely derived from the root of the chicory plant.
 It is produced by combining ground chicory root with water and removing the insoluble fiber.

-What is inulin used for by food producers?
+What is inulin used for in foods?

 Food manufacturers add inulin to products in order to increase the fiber content and to add satiety and flavor.
 It also may appear on the food label as "chicory extract," "oligosaccharides," "chicory root," "beta fructans," or "dahlia extract.